tidwall/pinhole/README.md

 ## Why does this exist?

-I created this because I needed a software based 3D rendering library with a very simple API for visualizing data structures.
+I needed a CPU based 3D rendering library with a very simple API for visualizing data structures.
+No bells or whistles, just clean lines and colid colors.

 ## Getting Started